Examples

 In the last case, we study the CNOT decomposition where the bath qubits are target qubits.
 The simulation is performed for 8 bath qubits.

 Now we can see larger differences in the results.
 This is due to significant changes in the form of the effective noise.
-It can be shown that here the effective noise model includes strong system-qubit dephasing.
-We then conclude that in the considered situations noise-utilising system-bath simulations are feasible and that small changes in gate decompositions can lead to large changes in the effective noise model.
+It can be shown that the effective noise model used here includes strong system-qubit dephasing.
+We then conclude that, in the situations considered, noise-utilising system-bath simulations are feasible and that small changes in gate decompositions can lead to large changes in the effective noise model.

 This model is a cornerstone of the spin-boson theory.
-It shows how system-bath dynamics can drastically change with system-bath interaction strength.
+It shows how system-bath dynamics can change drastically with the strength of the system-bath interaction.
 Here the strength is characterized by only one parameter \(\alpha\) (the so-called Kondo parameter).
 As a rough overall picture, for \(\alpha\ll 1\), the system dynamics show damped oscillations, whereas for \(\alpha\lesssim 1/2\), the dynamics transform into slow incoherent relaxation.
 For \(\alpha > 1\) and \(T=0\) the system does not relax.

 Using the system-bath tool, we can demonstrate this transition with a coarse grained bath (at a finite temperature).
-Below we consider a spectral function
+Below we consider the spectral function:

 \[ \begin{align} \Delta &= 1 \\ S(\omega) &= \frac{2\alpha\omega}{1 - \exp(-\omega / T) } \exp(-\vert \omega\vert / \omega_c) \\ \omega_c &= 10 \\ T &= 0.5 \nobreakspace. \end{align} \]